Individual Counselling for Adults (Ages 18+)

 Approach to Counseling:

 In counselling, I work primarily from a humanistic approach with a belief in every person’s ability to grow and gain strength through insight and discovery.
 I believe therapy involves working together to explore what matters for someone, and then finding ways to move toward it.
-This might include the use of strategies from Person-Centred Therapy, Narrative Therapy, Solution-Focused Therapy, mindfulness, Cognitive-Behavioural Therapy (CBT), Emotionally-Focused Individual Therapy (EFT), or Acceptance and Commitment Therapy (ACT).
+This might include the use of strategies from Person-Centred Therapy, Narrative Therapy, Solution-Focused Therapy, mindfulness, Cognitive-Behavioural Therapy (CBT), Emotionally-Focused Individual Therapy (EFIT), or Acceptance and Commitment Therapy (ACT) or EMDR.

 In my way of working, I believe in the importance of taking the time to learn about how situations or circumstances, outside of ourselves, impact a person and their particular stressors and challenges.
 I understand that similar experiences impact each person differently and it’s important to understand the unique lived experience of each client.
 I also believe that the ways that people find strength while experiencing suffering, grief, loss and change are different too.